alexdevero/alex-devero-blog/__drafts__/draft--custom-react-hooks.md

 import { useToggle } from './hook'

 export default function App() {
-  // Call the useToggle hook and assign it to variable
+  // Call the useToggle hook and assign variables,
-  // with destructuring assignment: const { on, set, reset, toggle } = useToggle()
+  // using destructuring assignment: const { on, set, reset, toggle } = useToggle()

   // Use any method or state returned from the hook: